rkoster/nixpkgs/programs/github-runner-kind/README.md

 - `installationName` (optional): Helm installation name (auto-generated from repo name if not specified)
 - `minRunners` (default: 0): Minimum number of runners to keep available
 - `maxRunners` (default: 5): Maximum number of runners to scale to
-- `containerMode` (default: "dind"): Container mode - either "dind" (Docker-in-Docker) or "kubernetes"
+- `containerMode` (default: "kubernetes"): Container mode - "dind", "kubernetes", or "kubernetes-novolume"
-- `cacheSize` (optional): Cache size for runners (e.g., "10Gi", "5Gi").
-When set, enables cache overlay for persistent storage across workflow runs
+- `dockerCacheSize` (optional): Docker layer cache size (e.g., "20Gi", "50Gi").
+When set, enables Docker image layer caching for faster builds
+- `dinDSidecar` (default: false): Enable Docker-in-Docker sidecar container for OpenCode workspace support
+- `dinDImage` (default: "docker:24-dind"): Docker-in-Docker image to use for sidecar container
+- `dinDStorageSize` (optional): Docker storage size for DinD sidecar (e.g., "20Gi").
+Uses emptyDir if not set

 **Note on Multiple Instances**: When `instances > 1`, separate runner scale sets are created with instance suffixes (e.g., `arc-runner-myorg-myproject-1`, `arc-runner-myorg-myproject-2`).
 This allows you to have different runner pools for the same repository.

-**Note on Caching**: When `cacheSize` is specified, a persistent volume is attached to runners for caching dependencies, build artifacts, and other data across workflow runs.
-This can significantly speed up subsequent builds.
+**Note on Docker Layer Caching**: When `dockerCacheSize` is specified, a persistent volume is attached to the Docker daemon for caching pulled and built image layers.
+This significantly speeds up subsequent builds by reusing Docker images across workflow runs.

 ### Global Options